 Incarceration can strain family ties to the breaking point.
 Angel Tree shares the love of Christ in a tangible way and strengthens family bonds, delivering personalized gifts and the Gospel to children on behalf of their incarcerated parents at Christmas.
 Every Angel Tree family is also given access to a free, easy-to-read copy of the Bible in English or Spanish.

-And the story continues all year, as Angel Tree Camping® makes Christ-centered summer camp possible for prisoners’ kids and Angel Tree Sports Clinic™ helps youth be champions on the field and in life.
+And the story continues all year, as Angel Tree Camping® makes Christ-centered summer camp possible for prisoners’ kids and Angel Tree Sports Camps™ helps youth be champions on the field and in life.
 Through each program and mentoring opportunity, you can join Angel Tree to meet the physical, emotional, and spiritual needs of families in your community!

 Left in her grandmother's care, Tatianna would pray at Christmas and New Year's, I just want my mama here.
 Then Angel Tree brought them closer to each other and to God, and Tatianna’s feelings of abandonment melted away.

 Grief colored Kevin's childhood.
 But in the darkness, two reliable sources of light shone in Kevin's life: his adoptive mother Mayra and Angel Tree.
 Today, 25-year-old Kevin is extremely grateful for Mayra, Angel Tree, and the life he's been given.

 Jamie stood gaping by the open car trunk as volunteers handed gifts to him his brother.
 Clutching those presents was the closest thing to wrapping their arms around his dad.
 Angel Tree brought a miracle to his family’s empty living room.

 After causing a deadly car wreck, Joe went to prison and left two young daughters behind.
 Angel Tree helped set his family on a new path.
 Now, he is the director of Angel Tree Sports Clinic, bringing hope to thousands of prisoners’ kids each year.